Miami Defense Attorneys For Drug Charges

 Find an Attorney for Drug Charges in Miami-Dade County, FL

-If you are facing any kind of charges for controlled substances or narcotics, including trafficking, sale, or distribution, possession with intent to sell, or simple possession in Miami or throughout Miami-Dade County, or if you are named in an arrest warrant for a drug crime, then you should contact Hubbs Law for a confidential review of your case.
+If you are facing any kind of charges for controlled substances or narcotics, including trafficking, sale, or distribution, possession with intent to sell, or simple possession in Miami or throughout Miami-Dade County, or if you are named in an arrest warrant for a drug crime, then you should contact the criminal defense attorneys at Hubbs Law for a confidential review of your case.

 At Hubbs Law, we always offer a free initial consultation for potential clients.
+We are also experienced immigration attorneys so if you are in the U.S. illegally or a non-U.S. citizen facing drug charges and deportation, you should call us immediately.
 When we meet, we can discuss your drug case and explain the charges, as well as the possible penalties that may be imposed.
-Talk with our attorney about possible defenses that may be pursued — before you make a decision to hire us as your legal criminal defense counsel.
+Talk with our criminal attorney about possible defenses that may be pursued — before you make a decision to hire us as your legal criminal defense counsel.

 Some first-time drug, narcotics, or controlled substance offenders are eligible for a pre-trial intervention program, which could mean avoiding a trial.
 The attorney that you hire may be able to find mistakes made by the police during an arrest or errors by the prosecutors that may result in a reduction or dismissal of charges.
 Our goal in every drug-related case is to avoid a conviction.
 We are always prepared to confront drug charges at trial if necessary.